 About Us

 Founded in 2016, Invisible Paw Prints is a 501(c)(3) non-profit organization.
 Our board members, staff, and members are all volunteers.
-IPP therapy dog teams visit hospitals, retirement homes, hospice, personal homes, children hospitals and even correction facilities and the list goes on!
+IPP therapy dog teams visit hospitals, retirement homes, hospice, schools, libraries and even area law enforcement agencies and companies for wellness days and the list goes on!
 We find joy in giving back to our communities in such a wonderful capacity with animal assisted therapy.

 FOUNDED in 2016